 When a sacred Buddha statuette called Ong Bak is stolen from a peaceful village by an immoral businessman, Booting must travel to Bangkok, where he uses his amazing Muay Thai skills to reclaim the statuette.

 Simple.
 Tony Jaa’s athleticism and martial arts skills are simply phenomenal.
 I doubt anyone alive could watch Ong Bak and not want to begin to master their body.
 It’s simply kickass.
-Think about your favorite action movie of all time.
+Think about your favourite action movie of all time.
 It made you feel amazing, right?
 I remember when I watched T2 the first time and felt like a commando, even though I was about 10.

-Ong Bak is that sort of action packed, high octane, explosive thrill that you can’t help but be pumped up by.
+Ong Bak is that sort of action-packed, high octane, explosive thrill that you can’t help but be pumped up by.
 But what’s next?